October 2, 2020; revised October 3, 2020

 10. Since memories (nāmagotta) remain preserved in the nāma loka (viññāṇa dhātu), they will NEVER be lost.
 That is why some children can recall their past lives.

-- On the other hand, if memories are “stored in the brain,” as some scientists speculate, recalling a past life would be impossible.
-Thus, even if just ONE one numerous past life accounts is correct, that model has to be discarded.
+- On the other hand, recalling a past life would be impossible if memories were “stored in the brain,” as some scientists speculate.
+Thus, even if just one of numerous past life accounts is correct, that model has to be discarded.

 - Of course, those who cultivate abhiññā powers can recall MANY past lives.
 The Buddha recalled how he received “niyata vivarana” to become a Buddha from many previous Buddhas who lived billions of years ago!
 See, “Pāramitā and Niyata Vivarana – Myths or Realities?“